Advanced queries against the certification authority database

 • Requesting a certificate for a domain controller fails.

-• On the certification authority, the certificate request is logged in the failed requests.
+• The certificate request is logged in the failed requests section of the certification authority.
 The error message reads:

 The RPC server is unavailable.
 0x800706ba (WIN32: 1722 RPC_S_SERVER_UNAVAILABLE)